-- During implementation: - install and maintain erosion control measures as needed for the site. - protect the planting(s) from plant and animal pests and fire. - notify NRCS in writing of any planned changes to verify changes meet NRCS enhancement criteria.
+- install and maintain erosion control measures as needed for the site. - CONSERVATION STEWARDSHIP PROGRAM - protect the planting(s) from plant and animal pests and fire - notify NRCS in writing of any planned changes to verify changes meet NRCS enhancement criteria.